BEagle1984/silverback/docs/guides/bus.md

 ---
-uid: mediator
+uid: bus
 ---

-# Using the Mediator
+# Using the Message Bus

-The mediator is the central component of Silverback that allows you to publish messages and have them delivered to the appropriate subscribers.
+The message bus is the central component of Silverback that allows you to publish messages and have them delivered to the appropriate subscribers.

 ## Creating the Message Model